bigscience-workshop/promptsource/README.md

 # PromptSource
 **PromptSource is a toolkit for creating, sharing and using natural language prompts.**

-Recent work has shown that large language models exhibit the ability to perform reasonable zeor-shot generalization to new tasks.
+Recent work has shown that large language models exhibit the ability to perform reasonable zero-shot generalization to new tasks.
 For instance, [GPT-3](https://arxiv.org/abs/2005.14165) demonstrated that large language models have strong zero- and few-shot abilities.
 [FLAN](https://arxiv.org/abs/2109.01652) and [T0](https://arxiv.org/abs/2110.08207) then demonstrated that pre-trained language models fine-tuned in a massively multitask fashion yield even stronger zero-shot performance.
 A common denominator in these works is the use of prompts which have gathered of interest among NLP researchers and engineers.
 This emphasizes the need for new tools to create, share and use natural language prompts.

 Prompts are functions that map an example from a dataset to a natural language input and target output PromptSource contains a growing collection of prompts (which we call **P3**: **P**ublic **P**ool of **P**rompts).
 As of January 20, 2022, there are ~2'000 English prompts for 170+ English datasets in [P3](https://huggingface.co/datasets/bigscience/P3).